Chilllnote/Coding-Challenge-F21/README.md

 https://medium.com/@piocalderon/vader-sentiment-analysis-explained-f1c4f9101cd9 (This is an explanation for how VADER sentiment analysis works)

+https://github.com/cjhutto/vaderSentiment (This is the documentaion used in reference)

 https://www.analyticsvidhya.com/blog/2021/06/rule-based-sentiment-analysis-in-python/#h2_5 (This is the main tutorial I followed for coding the model)

 https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/03_subset_data.html (I also, of course, used the pandas documentaion in the creation of the data frame)